 Some injuries are so severe that they require surgery.
-Oftentimes, these involve helping to mend broken bones or fix internal injuries that were sustained in the motorcycle crash.
+Often, these involve helping to mend broken bones or fix internal injuries sustained in the motorcycle crash.

 Road rash can also require motorcycle accident victims to undergo surgery.
-They usually will need to have skin grafts in order to mend the exposed area or have reconstructive surgery to close it immediately and prevent bleeding, infections, or scarring.
+They usually need to have skin grafts to mend the exposed area or have reconstructive surgery to close it immediately and prevent bleeding, infections, or scarring.

 If you’ve been seriously injured in a motorcycle accident, contact our firm at (800) 351-3008 for legal representation.